This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 - Vitamin B6: This will help your chicken maintain a healthy nervous system.

-- Vitamin B12: Offers a variety of health benefits including eyes, skin, nervous system, among others.
+- Vitamin B12: Offers a variety of health benefits including eyes, skin health, nervous system, among others.

 - Potassium: Helps chickens maintain muscle strength and a healthy metabolism.